 - Type each capital letter from A to Z.

-- Type proper names like Priya, Rohan, David, Smith, and David.
+- Type proper names like Priya, Rohan, David, Smith, and others.

 - Type place names like USA, India, England, etc.